Now We Are Six

 Now We Are Six is a 1927 book of children's poetry by A. A. Milne, with illustrations by E. H. Shepard.
 It is the second collection of children's poems following Milne's When We Were Very Young, which was first published in 1924.
-The collection contains thirty-five verses, including eleven poems that feature Winnie-the-Pooh illustrations.
+The collection contains thirty-five poems, including eleven that feature Winnie-the-Pooh illustrations.

+Title

+The final poem in the collection, "The End", is written in the voice of a six-year-old looking back at the immature first five years of his or her life, and concluding "But now I am Six, I'm as clever as clever. / So I think I'll be six now for ever and ever."
+This conceit gives the book its title.
+The poem was subsequently republished under the title "Now We Are Six".

 Contents

 Analysis

 The book's collection of poems have recurring themes of childlike innocence and characteristics that numerous scholars have studied.
 The cognitive psychologist George Miller has argued that the poem "In the Dark" was inspired by crib talk.
 Furthermore, "In the Dark" can be read as an endorsement of childhood "as a golden era where... innocence, unqualified parental love, [and] irresponsibility" are commonly occurring traits.
 Author Elena Goodwin postulates that "King Hilary and the Beggarman" characterizes the poem's titular character as "like a small child, [that] excitedly anticipates the various Christmas gifts that" he will receive.